cosmoharrigan/minecraft-dataset-generation/README.md

 ## Overview
 The files needed to generate the Minecraft dataset are provided here.

-The world uses one chunkS , which is 16x16 blocks wide by 256 blocks high.
+The world uses one chunk, which is 16x16 blocks wide by 256 blocks high.

 ## Contents
 * **world** - The ```world``` folder in the Minecraft server folder should be replaced with this folder.
 For example: